Dart Award Entry Guidelines

 - Multimedia: Live url(s) to the full entry.

 For entries that include elements from more than one of the above categories, please follow the instructions corresponding to each relevant category.
 No more than six pieces from any variety of media may be submitted for any one entry.
 If you are submitting a series that contains more than six stories, you must choose six to represent your entry.

 All entries must be submitted online.
 However, if the electronic file size exceeds 24 MB, it should be submitted via WeTransfer or Dropbox to [email protected].
 If the electronic file size exceeds 2 GB, submissions may be sent on a thumb drive via regular mail or express post to:

 Kate Black, Dart Awards

 Columbia Journalism School

 There is a $50 entry fee, which may be paid by credit card or check.
 In exceptional circumstances a fee waiver may be granted at the discretion of the Dart Awards director; to request a waiver email [email protected].

 Entries must be submitted through the online application system.
-The entry deadline for the 2019 Dart Awards has passed.
+The deadline for entries -- January 30, 2020 at 3:00 pm EST -- has passed.

 For more information, email [email protected],